sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

 You can Login to Fire Insights Web server URL and follow below steps:

 * Go to the Project List page.
-* Select the project to import Pipeline to
+* Select the project to import Pipeline to.
-* Click the Pipeline tab
+* Click the Pipeline tab.

-You should get to a page similar as below:
+You should get to a page similar to below image:

 .. figure:: ../../_assets/user-guide/export-import/pipeline_list.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-* Click the ``Import`` button
+* Click the ``Import`` button.

-You should get to a page similar as below:
+You should get to a page similar to below image:

 .. figure:: ../../_assets/user-guide/export-import/pipeline_import_page.PNG
      :alt: userguide
-     :width: 60%
+     :width: 70%

-It will take you to new windows, Where you can upload Pipeline JSON file from your local Computer and select any one of the option depending on Pipelines availablity in that project with UUID's, the available options are listed below:
+It will take you to new window, where you can upload Pipeline JSON file from your local Computer and select any one of the option depending on Pipelines availablity in that project with UUID's, the available options are listed below:

 Import Pipelines Configuration
 -----------------